awkwardengineer/time-blocker/3-project-plans/075-tab-drag-bug.md

 ### Regression Testing

-- [ ] Escape still cancels drag mode correctly
+- [x] Escape still cancels drag mode correctly
-- [ ] Tab works normally when drag mode is not active
+- [x] Tab works normally when drag mode is not active
-- [ ] Enter still starts drag mode correctly
+- [x] Enter still starts drag mode correctly
-- [ ] Drag-and-drop still works correctly
+- [x] Drag-and-drop still works correctly
-- [ ] Keyboard cross-list movement still works correctly
+- [x] Keyboard cross-list movement still works correctly

+## Solution Implemented

+**Root Cause**: The `handleDocumentKeydown` function in `TaskList.svelte` did not check for active drag mode when Tab was pressed.
+It only handled the refocus-after-blur case, so Tab during drag mode wasn't intercepted.

+**Fix**: Added drag mode detection in `handleDocumentKeydown` when Tab is pressed:
+1. Check for active drag mode using the same logic as Escape (checking for dragged elements, active drop zones)
+2. If drag is active:
+   - Prevent Tab navigation (preventDefault, stopPropagation)
+   - Clear local drag state (`isKeyboardTaskDragging`)
+   - Set up refocus state so the NEXT Tab will focus the dropped item
+   - Dispatch Escape event on the `ulElement` (dndzone) to cancel drag in svelte-dnd-action
+3. The next Tab press will trigger the existing refocus logic and focus the dropped item

+**Behavior**:
+- First Tab press: Cancels drag mode without navigating (same as Escape)
+- Second Tab press: Focuses the dropped task item
+- Matches Escape behavior pattern for consistency

+**Code Location**: `4-src/src/components/TaskList.svelte` - `handleDocumentKeydown` function

+**Status**: ✅ Complete - All tests passing (177 passed, 1 skipped)